-The high-quality nylon fabrics give the shelter a longer lifespan, so you and your partner can make the memories of a lifetime, and maybe a little Hubba Hubba.
+The high-quality nylon fabrics give the shelter a longer lifespan, so you and your better half can make the memories of a lifetime, and maybe a little Hubba Hubba.

-Best Built-On Car Tent: Front Runner Feather-Lite Roof Top Tent
+Best Rooftop Tent: Front Runner Feather-Lite

 With an easy pop-out pitch, the Front Runner Feather-Lite Roof Top Tent stores on your SUV’s roof rack, leaving no limit to what you can explore.

 The Oxford 400D fabric is tough and durable, the Feather-Lite does not sacrifice moisture control with the heavier fabric, and there is plenty of ventilation with zip-up windows.

 Although the tent is on the pricier side, if you and your loved one plan on venturing on a two-week road trip, compared to pricey hotel rooms, it pays for itself.

 All you need is a sleeping bag and a pillow, and you’ll be ready to be a road warrior.

-Best Ultralight Backpacking Freestanding Shelter: Nemo Hornet Elite
+Best Ultralight Backpacking Shelter: NEMO Hornet Elite

-While the Hornet Elite snuck it’s way into this category (since it’s technically semi-freestanding), it’s one of the best backpacking shelters on the market.
+While the Hornet Elite snuck its way into this category (since it’s technically semi-freestanding), it’s one of the best backpacking shelters on the market.

 Its Y-shaped structure doesn’t allow for much head room, but has plenty of floor area to fit you and your partner as you partake on an epic journey into the woods.

 NEMO has listened to their “hardcore minimalist” users, fine tuning every aspect of the tent to become lighter, yet without sacrificing durability or comfort.

 Aside from merely sleeping under a tarp, it’s clear that the Hornet Elite is made for rough and rugged hikers, without having to rough it in the outdoors.

-Best Instant Pitch: CORE 9 Person Instant Cabin Tent
+Best Instant Pitch Tent: CORE 9 Person Instant Cabin